tf6362/tfATMDevTest/readme.txt

-Compiled using java version 1.8.0_91 on Windows XP make sure to set the JAVA_HOME environment variable to the jdk installation and MAVAN_HOME to the location of Mave.
+Compiled using java version 1.8.0_91 on Windows XP make sure to set the JAVA_HOME environment variable to the jdk installation and MAVEN_HOME to the location of Maven.

+Include the location of javac in the JDK in the system path.

-Install Maven version 3.3.9 and add \bin directory to path.
+Install Maven version 3.3.9 and add \bin directory to system path.

 For SonarQube code coverage and quality reporting install SonarQube server and run on port 9000.